gabrielcoutinh/DigiVault/README.md

 # DigiVault

-- This is a landing page / institutional website for a digital bank.
+- This is a modern institutional website for a digital bank.

 ## Behind the name